 6. Prepare a case study that shows your new product in action.
-This can be used in future marketing to show how well your product works.
+Case studies can be used in future marketing to show how well your product works.
 For more on case studies, click here.

 7. Keep sales statistics and monitor trends.
-What days are you selling the most?
+For example, what days are you selling the most?
 The least?
-This information will prove invaluable for future marketing activity.
+This information will prove invaluable for future marketing activities.

 8. Keep an accurate, up-to-date list of customers and follow up to ensure their satisfaction.
 You can use this list for promotions and marketing events at a later date.

 9. Keep a list of problems customers encounter and the solutions to those problems.
-This is a great resource for training future employees or team members.
+This is an excellent resource for training future employees or team members.

 There you have it, a complete guide to the product development process—from idea to launch.